 A typical use case is to run a simulation as a sequence of independent trials, so as to compute statistics on a large number of independent runs.
-The user can either change the global seed and rerun the simulation, or can advance the substream state of the RNG.
+The user can either change the global seed and rerun the simulation, or can advance the substream state of the RNG, which is referred to as incrementing the run number.

+A class ns3::SeedManager () provides an API to control the seeding and run number behavior.
 This seeding and substream state setting must be called before any random variables are created; e.g.

 '''

-RandomVariable::UseGlobalSeed(1,2,3,4,5,6);

-int N = atol(argv[1]); //read in run number from command line

-RandomVariable::SetRunNumber(N);

-// Now, create random variables

-UniformVariable x(0,10);

-ExponentialVariable y(2902);

-...
+SeedManager::SetSeed (3); // Changes seed from default of 1 to 3 SeedManager::SetRun (7); // Changes run number from default of 1 to 7 // Now, create random variables UniformVariable x(0,10); ExponentialVariable y(2902); ...

 '''

 Which is better, setting a new seed or advancing the substream state?
 There is no guarantee that the streams produced by two random seeds will not overlap.
 The only way to guarantee that two streams do not overlap is to use the substream capability provided by the RNG implementation.
 Therefore, use the substream capability to produce multiple independent runs of the same simulation.
-In other words, the more statistically rigorous way to configure multiple independent replications is not to simply ignore the seeding (and use /dev/random to seed the generator each time) but instead to use a fixed seed and to iterate the run number.
-This implementation allows for a maximum of 2.3×10^{-15} independent replications using the substreams.
+In other words, the more statistically rigorous way to configure multiple independent replications is to use a fixed seed and to advance the run number.
+This implementation allows for a maximum of 2.3x10^15 independent replications using the substreams.